 In 2016, the U.S. Environmental Protection Agency (EPA) issued a "preliminary risk assessment" warning that bee colonies could be in danger from imidacloprid, a pesticide the agency had approved 22 years earlier.
 In hives exposed to more than 25 parts per billion of imidacloprid, the EPA reported a higher chance of "decreases in pollinators as well as less honey produced."
 A few months later, a study in the journal Nature reported that bees who frequent neonicotinoid-treated crops have suffered worse population declines than species who forage on other plants.

-And while domesticated honeybees tend to get more attention, an array of wild native bees may also be at risk from neonics.
-In a 2017 study, for example, researchers found thiamethoxam dramatically reduces egg-laying by queen bumblebees, which were 26 percent less likely to lay eggs after being exposed to it.
+While domesticated honeybees tend to get more attention, an array of wild native bees may also be at risk from neonics.
+In a 2017 study, for example, researchers found thiamethoxam dramatically reduces egg-laying by queen bumblebees, which were 26% less likely to lay eggs after being exposed to it.

 As dangerous as neonics can be for bees, some species do seem to have natural defenses against certain types of the insecticide.
-In one study, researchers from the University of Exeter, Rothamsted Research and Bayer AG — a multinational corporation that produces neonicotinoids — reported that enzymes in honeybees and bumblebees buffer them against thiacloprid, a neonic that's less toxic to bees than others, like imidacloprid.
+In one study, researchers reported that enzymes in honeybees and bumblebees buffer them against thiacloprid, a neonic that's less toxic to bees than others, like imidacloprid.
 This may shed light on new ways to protect bees from the insecticides, the study's authors say, although more research will be needed.

 How do pollinators absorb neonicotinoids?